bioinfo-pf-curie/RNA-seq/docs/usage.md

 Each step in the pipeline has a default set of requirements for number of CPUs, memory and time (see the `conf/base.conf` file).
 For most of the steps in the pipeline, if the job exits with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2 x original, then 3 x original).
 If it still fails after three times then the pipeline is stopped.

-### Custom resource requests
-Wherever process-specific requirements are set in the pipeline, the default value can be changed by creating a custom config file.
-See the files hosted at [`nf-core/configs`](https://github.com/nf-core/configs/tree/master/conf) for examples.

 ## Other command line parameters

 ### `--skip*`